bluem-development/bluem-php/README.md

 // What status would you like to get back for a TEST transaction or status request?
 Possible values: none, success, cancelled, expired, failure, open, pending
 $config->expectedReturnStatus = ...

 // What's your BrandID?
-Set at BlueM
+Set at Bluem
 $config->brandID = ...

 // Brief description of the debt collection at the time of issue